WebControlCNC/WebControl/docs/gcodeclean/gcodeclean.md

 gcode clean command line interface utility is called from a folder next to the Webcontrol folder.

-You must install the correct gcodeclean files for your operating system.
+You must install the correct gcodeclean files for your operating system in a folder alongside Webcontrol.
 Once it is installed, then webcontrol gcode clean menus will function.

 CLI 0.9.4